nitya/docusaurus-demo/README.md

 ### 1.1 [Run a Lighthouse Audit](https://developers.google.com/web/tools/lighthouse/)

 Lighthouse is an open-source tool for improving quality of web pages by auditing it for _performance, accessibility, PWA, SEO, and more_.
-The easiest way is to [run it in Chrome DevTools](https://developers.google.com/web/tools/lighthouse/#devtools) and review the generated report.
-Here is what that looked like for my initial [deployed site](https://docu-demo.nitya.dev)
+The easiest way is to [run it in DevTools](https://developers.google.com/web/tools/lighthouse/#devtools) (in a Chromium-powered browser like Google Chrome, Microsoft Edge or Brave) and review the generated report.
+Here is the result for my initial [deployed site](https://docu-demo.nitya.dev)

 | | |
 |:---| :---|